-Risks of General Anesthesia – How Does Anesthesia Work?
+Risks of General Anaesthesia – How Does Anesthesia Work?

-It is relatively common for cosmetic surgery patients to have reservations about “going under” general anesthesia.
-It can be especially concerning for those who have not been under anesthesia before.
+It is relatively common for cosmetic surgery patients to have reservations about “going under” general anaesthesia.
+It can be especially concerning for those who have not been under anaesthesia before.

 So what’s it like to ‘go under’ and is there anything that will help you better understand it before you undertake your cosmetic surgery procedure?
 Below you will find information ranging from how it works, the risks and what the safe limits are.

 The benefit of general anaesthesia is that it is a method of ‘putting you temporarily asleep’ (which is how some people describe it).
 In other words, you will be unable to feel or register pain during your procedure.

 When you have ANY type of surgery that requires general anaesthesia, you will be completely unaware of your surroundings.
 This is another reason why it’s so important to only have surgery performed in an accredited, monitored hospital.

 The Anaesthetic medications and other methods that are used in operating rooms ALSO prevent you from making reflexive movements during surgery.
 The ability to help ensure stillness within the body, whilst maintaining other important bodily functions, is extremely important for patient safety during surgical procedures.

 General Anaesthesia: How does it work, exactly?

 General anaesthesia usually uses a combination of medications, that are injected through your veins using a cannula/needle and/or inhaled through a breathing mask.
 It renders the body into a state of general stillness.
 Including a lack of reflexive movement, a lack of physical sensations of discomfort and pain, and yet maintains important bodily functions until it’s time for the surgery to end.
 At this stage medicines that are helping the body to ‘go deep’ and ‘relax’ are stopped and the body slowly returns to its normal state.

 Is General Anesthesia the same as being “put to sleep”?